Career Profile: Interpreter/Translator

 With rapid globalization, it

 has become increasingly important to break down the barriers of language to allow for free communication devoid of misunderstandings.
 Because of this, interpreters and translators are now in high demand, as they can be the voice for parties who speak different languages, allowing for smooth communication without hurdles.
-Employment opportunities for interpreters and translators are expected to rise 24 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for interpreters and translators are expected to rise 24 percent, according to the Bureau of Labor Statistics.
 Interpreters and translators earn an average hourly wage of $17.10, though earnings depend heavily on the language, subject matter, skill, experience and employer.

 What Does an Interpreter/Translator Do?